← Back to Blog

 When Machining Makes Sense

-• Prototype runs (under 1,000 pieces) where die cost isn't justified
+• Prototype or very small runs where die tooling isn't justified

 • Non-standard geometries that no standard die can produce